curlsloth/NYU-HPC-4-newbies/README.md

 > **Tip:** I strongly recommend organizing your project files following the [cookiecutter-data-science template](https://github.com/drivendataorg/cookiecutter-data-science#the-resulting-directory-structure).
 You can do this manually if you prefer not to run the script for it. **Future you will thank you!**

-## 4. Set up a Replicable Programming Environment using Singularity and Conda ##
+## 4. Set up a replicable programming environment using Singularity and Conda ##

 One of the more complex steps in using HPC is setting up the environment and installing all necessary packages.
 Singularity and Miniconda can simplify this process significantly.
 While it may take a couple of hours to complete all the steps for the first time, it will become faster and easier.